 Occasionally, I get emails from people to the effect of “How can you not play [your favorite game here]??
 It was only one of the best games for the [your favorite system here]!!!” – Well, as much as I’d like to, it’s simply impossible to play EVERY game for every system.
 So, I pick the ones that I feel are important and go from there.
 Once I’m all caught up, I do plan to go back and fill in some gaps.
 Heck, I might even do so before I conquer the backlog.
 It’s my blog after all… But I have to set some type of limitation.
 If not, I’d be stuck on the PS1 era forever.
 There were SO MANY truly fantastic games released for that system alone.
 Plus, skipping a few titles has actually worked out very well for me.
 For example, one classic SNES game that I did not review was Street Fighter II.
 A game loved by many gamers my age.
 I too have very fond memories of sitting on the living room floor with friends, playing that game until all hours of the night.
 But I just didn’t have time to fit it in with all my other reviews.
 Well, in a few months we will be treated to a special Street Fighter Collection by Capcom.
 This release is the perfect time to revisit that game, as well as other titles in the series!

 So what lies ahead.
-Well, for the immediate future I do plan to post my review for Parasite Eve 2.
-That will be my final Sony PlayStation review from the backlog list.
-I’ll end the era with a look at Tomb Raider 4 for PC.
-Then it’s on to a very brief catch-up on some Gameboy Color games (Pokemon Silver/Gold, and The Legend of Zelda Oracle of Ages/Seasons).
-Once those are out of the way, we move on to the next generational phase, which consists of: Nintendo Gamecube, Playstation 2, Xbox, Gameboy Advance, and various PC titles from 2000-2005.
+Well, for the immediate future I do plan to post my reviews for Parasite Eve 2 and Xenogears.
+These will be my final Sony PlayStation reviews from the backlog list.
+I’ll end the era with a look at Tomb Raider 4 and 5 for PC.
+Then it’s on to a very brief catch-up on some Game Boy Color games (Pokemon Silver/Gold/Crystal, and The Legend of Zelda Oracle of Ages/Seasons).
+Once those are out of the way, we move on to the next generational phase, which consists of: Nintendo GameCube, Playstation 2, Xbox, Game Boy Advance, and various PC titles from 2000-2005.
 I expect this phase to take me into late 2019 to mid 2020.
-Some of these systems have very few games worthy of mention (looking at you, Gamecube and Xbox), plus the time gap between eras is getting much shorter and some of the key titles from that era have already been covered.
+Some of these systems have very few games worthy of mention (looking at you, GameCube and Xbox), plus the time gap between eras is getting much shorter and some of the key titles from that era have already been covered.

 I do have a couple of planned side-treks.
 First, at the end of this month a new game in the Final Fantasy series is being released, Final Fantasy Dissidia NT – a brawler that features Final Fantasy characters.
 I want to dive into this this game as soon as it comes out.
 But before doing so, I want to catch up on the Dissidia series.
 So I’ll be reviewing the first two Dissidia titles in the next few weeks.